LIPS-scheme/lips/REFERENCE.md

 ```
 (u8vector-length v)

-return length of usigned 8-bit integer vector.
+return length of unsigned 8-bit integer vector (C unsigned char).
 ```

 ## u8vector-ref
 ```
 (u8vector-ref vector k)

-Function return value frome vector at index k.
+Returns value from vector at index k.
 If index is out of range it throw exception.
 ```

 ## u8vector-set!
 ```
 (u8vector-set! vector k)

-Function set value of usigned 8-bit integer vector at index k.
+Function set value of unsigned 8-bit integer vector (C unsigned char) at index k.
 If index is out of range it throw exception.
 ```

 ## u8vector?
 ```
 (u8vector? x)

-Function return #t of argument is usigned 8-bit integer vector otherwise it return #f.
+Returns #t of argument is unsigned 8-bit integer vector (C unsigned char) otherwise it return #f.
 ```

 ## unary
 ```
 (unary fn)

-Function return new function with arguments limited to one.
+Returns a new function with arguments limited to one.
 ```

 ## unbind
 ```
 (unbind fn)

-Function remove bidning from function so you can get props from it.
+Function that removes the weak 'this' binding from a function so you
+can get properties from the actual function object.
 ```

 ## unfold
 ```
 (unfold fn init)

-Function returns list from given function and init value.
+Returns a list from the given function and init value.
 The function should
-return cons where first is the item added to the list and second is next value
+return a pair where first is the item added to the list and second is next value
-passed to the funtion.
-If function return false it end the loop.
+passed to the function.
+If the function returns false it ends the loop.
 ```

 ## unquote
 ```
-(unquote code)
+(unquote code) or ,code

-Special form to be used in quasiquote macro, parser is processing special
+Special form used in the quasiquote macro.
+It evaluates the expression inside and
-characters , and create call to this pseudo function.
-It can be used
-to evalute expression inside and return the value, the output is inserted
-into list structure created by queasiquote.
+substitutes the value into quasiquote's result.
 ```

 ## unquote-splicing
 ```
-(unquote-splicing code)
+(unquote-splicing code) or ,@code

-Special form to be used in quasiquote macro, parser is processing special
+Special form used in the quasiquote macro.
+It evaluates the expression inside and
-characters ,@ and create call to this pseudo function.
-It can be used
-to evalute expression inside and return the value without parenthesis.
+splices the list into quasiquote's result.
+If it is not the last element of the
-the value will be joined to the output list structure.
+expression, the computed value must be a pair.
 ```

 ## unset-repr!
 ```
 (unset-repr! type)

-Function remove string represention to the type, which should be constructor function,
+Removes the string representation of the type, which should be constructor function,
 added by add-repr! function.
 ```